EricssonResearch/calvin-constrained/README.md

 The platform specific parts, such as initializing the platform and accessing hardware resources, are isolated from the core functionality.
 Runtime ports and instructions on how to create a new port are placed in the [runtime/south/platform](runtime/south/platform) folder.

+## Runtime configuration

+Runtime configuration parameters are listed in cc_config.h and can be overridden by creating a separate configuration file and by setting the CONFIG preprocessor define parsed by cc_config.h.

 ## Transport clients

 Transport clients handles the communication with the Calvin runtime acting as a proxy to offload functionality.
 The constrained runtime can support and use multiple transport clients but only one is active handling the link to the runtime acting as a proxy for the constrained runtime.

 Implementations and instructions on how to create new transport clients are available in the [runtime/south/transport](runtime/south/transport) folder.

+## C actors

+See [actors](actors) for instructions on how to write and add new actors.

+## Python actors

+See [libmpy](libmpy) for instructions on how to enable support for Python actors.

 ## Security

 TLS can be enabled for all transport clients, the [runtime/south/crypto](runtime/south/crypto) folder contains instructions to enable it.

-## Actors

-The calvin-constrained runtime supports actors written:
-- C, the [actors](actors) folder holds existing actors and instructions on how to write and add new actors
-- Python, the [libmpy](libmpy) folder holds existing actors and instructions on how to add new actors